-- GEN General (landscapes, sunsets or sunrises, sailboats, architecture, i.e. wonderful, evocative images).
+GEN General (landscapes, sunsets or sunrises, sailboats, architecture, i.e. wonderful, evocative images).

-- Fair Theme: "Dancing with the FT Steers" (must clearly evoke San Juan County and or the County Fair).
+FT Fair Theme: "Dancing with the Steers" (must clearly evoke San Juan County and or the County Fair).

-- CH Children (Images of children)
+CH Children (Images of children)

-- PO Portrait.
+PO Portrait.

-- PFA Pets and Farm Animals.
+PFA Pets and Farm Animals.

-- NW Nature/Wildlife.
+NW Nature/Wildlife.

-- FM Flowers or Other Macro.
+FM Flowers or Other Macro.

-- SL Still Life
+SL Still Life

-- TR will be judged on how well the image evokes a particular place or culture as well as on its artistic merits).
+TR Travel (entries in this class the image will be judged on how well the image evokes a particular place or culture as well as on its artistic merits).

-- CR Creative Images (An abstract - an image represented as a graphical design, or for emotional impact rather than for what it actually is; or an altered image, artificially colored or digitally created, with the result the artistic vision of the photographer not necessarily representative of reality).
+CR Creative Images (An abstract - an image represented as a graphical design, or for emotional impact rather than for what it actually is; or an altered image, artificially colored or digitally created, with the result the artistic vision of the photographer not necessarily representative of reality).

-- PE Photo Essay.
+PE Photo Essay.
 Multiple images that tell a story.
 May be color, black & white, from film or captured digitally.
 These must be multiple images and if in separate frames, marked so that they can be hung in the intended order.
-Entries will be judged on relative storytelling impact, as well as the composition and

-quality of individual prints.
+Entries will be judged on relative storytelling impact, as well as the composition and quality of individual prints.